jgergic/gooddata.github.com/start/index.md

 ---

 # Welcome
-You can use GooData in several different ways.
+You can use GoodData in several different ways.
 Here is how to choose which one you should start with:

 * [GoodData CL](load-in-5-minutes.html) is a command-line tool for GoodData API.
 It offers the most functions, is completely scriptable, but some programming experience is recommended.